plone/training/ttw/mosaic.rst

 Exercise 3: create a layout for talks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: This exercise assumes that you have created a content type called "Talk".
+          you can quickly create one by the following the steps in `Dexterity: Creating TTW content types <dexterity.html#creating-contenttypes-ttw>`__ documentation.

 Create an attractive layout for a talk, save it and reuse it for another talk.

 ..  admonition:: Solution